True-North-Intelligent-Algorithms/intro-to-data-analysis/_sources/90_notes/20_notes.md

 7. Start working on section 2 homework.

-8s.
-Optional.
-Try playing with API to access baseball savant data (maybe make this a mid month exercise)
+8. (Optional time permitting)  Try playing with API to access baseball savant data (maybe make this a mid month exercise)